Upstash launches Redis Search to give developers serverless full-text search capabilities. Here's what changes for your stack.

 However, builders using Upstash specifically for sub-100ms latency should validate search query performance before migrating.
 Full-text search queries are heavier than key lookups.
 If your product requires millisecond-range search SLAs, test against your actual datasets first.

 The search module includes query syntax for full-text matching, field filtering, and numeric ranges.
 Builders moving from dedicated search engines should expect to rewrite query logic.
-If you're migrating from Elasticsearch, query syntax is different but not exotic - the learning curve is hours, not days.
+If you're migrating from Elasticsearch, query syntax is different but not exotic - the learning curve is seconds with agents, and minutes without them.
+Upstash publishes [official agent skills](https://github.com/upstash/skills) (including Upstash Redis Search), so a coding agent can apply the correct API and patterns out of the box.

 If you're currently managing Redis plus a separate search layer, evaluate whether consolidating into Upstash Redis Search reduces your operational footprint.
 Create a test project with your actual query patterns and measure latency.
 The decision hinges on whether the convenience of single-system operations outweighs any performance trade-offs for your specific use case.